SanthoshRaju91/fullstack-lookup/README.md

 Express is so generous, that is allows us to integrate number of available middlewares in the present ecosystem.
 Integrating a middleware is as simple `app.use();`

-Reason it is moved to its own fle is again separation of concerns and having a `./index.js` (which is the maing entry point of the application and more on this below) is make it as small as possible, so a junior develper looking at it will not be intimidated by the sheer lines of the content.
+Reason it is moved to its own file is again separation of concerns and having a `./index.js` (which is the maing entry point of the application and more on this below) is make it as small as possible, so a junior develper looking at it will not be intimidated by the sheer lines of the content.

 Also this is where you will also configure you application cross-domain policy rules, which is basically a handshake protocol between a server and client, to validate whether the client is genious and not a hacker is disguise :).